5 Ways China May Try To Win A Trade War With The U.S.

 When a country (USA) is losing many billions of dollars on trade with virtually every country it does business with, trade wars are good, and easy to win.
 Example, when we are down $100 billion with a certain country and they get cute, don’t trade anymore-we win big.
 It’s easy!— Donald J. Trump (@realDonaldTrump) March 2, 2018

-The president's claim will soon be tested after announcing a raft of tariffs on about $50 billion worth of Chinese exports to the United States in retaliation for China's theft of U.S. technology and trade secrets.
+The president's claim will soon be tested after he unleashes a raft of tariffs on about $50 billion worth of Chinese exports to the United States in retaliation for China's theft of U.S. technology and trade secrets.

 China has been preparing for such action, and will undoubtedly strike back in a variety of ways.
 Here are a few tacks China may take to retaliate: